FAITH IN ACTION - click the link to find out more!

 Each day in school begins and ends with a prayer and of course we pray at other times of the day too.
 Reception and KS1 gather, as do KS2, to worship together, This is led by Mrs Hodges our Headteacher with the support of some of the children.
 The worship is based around a piece of scripture reflecting the particular Virtue we are reflecting on.
 A display in the hall builds up over the weeks helping us to make links between Bible stories and pieces of scripture.

-This half tem we are reflecting on the virtue of CHARITY.
+This tem we are reflecting on the virtues of CHARITY, FAITH and HOPE.

-We have reflected on the stories of the Creation, The Lost Sheep and The Good Samaritan.
-We have discussed how the virtue is evident in all these stories from the Bible and what it means for us today.
+We have reflected on the stories of the Creation, The Lost Sheep, The Good Samaritan and many more.
+We have discussed how the virtues are evident in all these stories from the Bible and what it means for us today.

 At least once a week a small group of children in each class will plan and lead a worship for their own class.
 The younger children are supported by the staff but as they grow in both confidence and skill they become independent in doing this.